NickFrost242/vscode-config/README.md

 # VSCode Neovim Configuration (API-first)

+Configurations for VSCode Neovim Plugin.
+The focus here is to seamlessly integrate vim motions into VSCode's workflow.

-This revision aligns with the VSCode Neovim docs: **all editor keybindings live in `init.lua`** and call VS Code commands via `VSCodeNotify`.
+**All editor keybindings live in `init.lua`** and call VS Code commands via `VSCodeNotify`.
 Only contexts **outside the editor** (terminal focus, files explorer focus) remain in `keybindings.json` because Neovim is not active there.

 ## Files
+- `init.lua` — **All editor keymaps** (Normal/Visual) implemented with `vim.fn.VSCodeNotify(...)`.
 - `settings.json` — Editor behavior, Prettier defaults, UI choices, and `jj` escape via `vscode-neovim.compositeKeys`.
-- `init.lua` — **All editor keymaps** (Normal/Visual) implemented with `vim.fn.VSCodeNotify(...)`.
 - `keybindings.json` — Minimal bindings for **terminal-focus** and **explorer-focus** actions only.

 ## Why this split?